michiwend/goefa/README.md

 goefa
 =====

+## Important:
+There is [another fork](https://github.com/muesli/goefa), please take a look at that first, as I will try to port all features I added here to that fork in the future.

 package goefa implements a go (golang) client library to access data of public transport companies which provide an EFA interface.
 You can search a stop, get its next departures or request a trip.